How to Prepare for Back to School with Food Allergies

 Talk to your child’s bus driver, coach and tutor about allergies and stay positive.
 The people in your child’s life probably interact with lots of different children every day.
 Being personable and candid can be an educational experience and make everyone more mindful.

 Seeing you can also encourage your child.
 Your comfort and knowledge will make it easier for your child to explain to a new friend that they can not share their lunch.
 Maintaining a healthy and safe environment requires everyone’s cooperation.
 Making it known that your child has an allergy does not have to be painful or anxiety inducing.

 School age children with allergies need a parent to guide and protect them as they return to school.
 It is an experience they will repeat several times over until they finally graduate.
 Even after school is over they will still have food allergies and lots more conversations about it.
 Starting early with education, positivity and discussion will be the best way to prepare.

-Families that continue to grow and already have allergic children should consider methods of allergy prevention.
+Families that continue to grow and already have allergic children should consider methods of early allergen introduction.
 Children with a family history are an increased risk (or have a 1 in 8 chance) for developing a food allergy .

 Parents concerned about the development of food allergy in their newborn have an opportunity for action!
-No treatment for food allergies exists but with early intervention parents can greatly reduce their child’s risk of food allergy.
+No treatment for food allergies exists but parents can introduce allergens early.

 With Ready, Set, Food! your baby is gently introduced to the three most common food allergies.
 Organic non-GMO peanuts, milk and egg can be served to your little one without putting your allergenic children at risk.

-Our approach is evidence based and follows USDA guidelines.
+Our approach is evidence based and 100% organic.
 Continue being an advocate for your children, and their health with Ready, Set Food!